canright/canright-dns/README.md

 ### Modules:

 server.js    - a minimal express web server to process requests like 'dns/:host?:subdomains. js/cli.js    - a cli interface. js/dns.js    - generates report data for an IP address or for a host domain and array of subdomains. js/out.js    - outputs report for html or cli.
-Demonstrates functional programming.
+Demonstrates functional programming. webserver.js - changes two lines of server.js to simply serve http with no cli.